jan1s/hw-stm32-nixieclock/README.md

 ## PCB Errata (rev. a)

 In the first revision of the PCBs are some minor errors.
+(This is the version from the 32C3 workshop)

 * SCL of the shift registers are floating, they need to be connected to 5V
 * A pullup resistor is missing on the USB data lines